DDoS/Golite/doc/report.md

 Return statements also translate to a single instruction.

-The print statements are simply converted to a call to the runtime, with the value as an argument.
+The print statements are simply converted to a call to the runtime, with the value as the argument.

-The memset statement is converted to a call to the LLVM memset intrinsic.
+The memset 0 statement is converted to a call to the LLVM memset intrinsic.
 The first argument is a pointer to the data being cleared.
 The second is the size to clear.
 In our case, the data is a variable pointer, and the size is given by the type.
 There's a trick to compute this size: create a null pointer to the variable type, then treat it as an array and get a pointer to the second element.
 Now we just convert this to an int.
 Since the pointer is null, the first index is `0`, and the second is `sizeof(type)`.
-When optimizing, LLVM will replace these instructions by a constant integer, taking care of calculating the data size and padding for us.
+When optimizing, LLVM will replace these instructions by a constant integer, taking care of calculating the data size with padding for us.

 Assignments are simply converted to storing the right side value into the memory pointed by the left side.